ut-proj/presentations/codebeam-america-2021/content/_index.md

 {{% note %}}

-Quick update on what we've covered so far ...
+Okay, quick update on what we've covered so far ...

 {{% /note %}}